panoply/esthetic/readme.md

 ### WIP - RELEASE CANDIDATE ALMOST COMPLETE

 _This module is still in development but approaching a stable release.
-It is not yet available for consumption on the NPM Registry and the the playground is not using the most recent versions, however the cloning the repository will give you the most recent working version_
+Prettify is not yet available for consumption on the NPM Registry and the playground is still not complete nor using most recent version._

 # Prettify 💅

 The new generation code beautification tool for formatting HTML, Liquid, JavaScript, TypeScript, CSS/SCSS and more!
-Prettify is built atop of the sparser lexing engines and its parse approach was adapted from the distributed source code of the late and powerful PrettyDiff.
+Prettify is built atop of the Sparser lexing engines and its parse approach was adapted from the distributed source code of the late and powerful PrettyDiff.

 ### Features

 - Fast, performant and lightweight (40kb gzip).
+- Cross platform support or (browser/node).
 - Language aware.
 Automatically infers handling.
 - Provides a granular set of formatting rules.
 - Single parse tree with incremental beautification capabilities